BND Hamburger Icon

 • Fewer administrative tasks: If you partner with a PEO, all the humdrum administrative tasks of managing your business are out of your hands.
 This gives you more time to focus on the day-to-day operations of your business.

-• Better benefits: The PEO model provides small businesses the opportunity to enroll in benefits that are usually only available to large corporations.
+• Better benefits: The PEO model provides small businesses the opportunity to enroll in benefits that are usually available only to large corporations.
 Your employees often have access to health plans at lower costs compared to dealing directly with insurance companies.
 This means better healthcare, retirement and workers’ compensation coverage for your business and its employees.

 • Talent acquisition: With better benefits and stronger HR policies, you can attract top talent in your field.
 If you need help hiring, onboarding or even terminating an employee, PEO services can help.
 They also provide other resources for posting job openings online and managing the interview process.